 It could end up in an open dump, which creates even more health and environmental problems than landfills, such as air pollution, water contamination, diseases, and more!

 On the other hand, as plastic waste is so lightweight, it’s often blown away when it’s being transported to landfills.
 When this happens, it usually ends up polluting the ocean and affecting marine life!
 That’s why it’s necessary to have a zero waste goal.
-This is why we need zero waste to landfills, to prevent the increase of pollution and further damage our environment.
+This is why we need the movement zero waste to landfills, to prevent the increase of pollution and further damage our environment.

 What Exactly is Zero Waste?